 If you’re hoping to make your proposal a surprise then the style of the ring is probably the toughest decision you’ll have to make.
 But never fear, if you’re in a serious relationship then chances are she’s been dropping mad clues left and right.
-You just haven’t been looking hard enough.
 So, check your internet browsing history and bookmarks.
 Has she been visiting engagement ring sites on your devices?
 Has she bookmarked pages?
 Look at the magazine pile – any folded over pages?
 Ask her friends…if you think they can keep a secret.
-The clues are out there so keep looking.
-Once you’ve got the clues and buzzwords, check out the style guide below to see what it all means and find the ring of her dreams below.

 Who wears this style: Everyone.
 Traditionalists.
 Minimalists.

 A solitaire engagement ring is a setting where one single diamond features prominently.
 While a solid metal band in gold or platinum is the most common setting for this style, pavee and cabled settings are also popular.
 A knife-edge solitaire with a six-prong setting is the style made popular by Tiffany & Co. and probably the most recognizable engagement ring style of them all.
-But luckily, you don’t have to pay Tiffany & Co. prices to get this look.
+But luckily, there are plenty of ways to hack Tiffany & Co. style engagement rings.

 If you have little to no input from your intended, a solitaire is the safest bet.
 Its classic style is loved by those with traditional and modern taste alike.
 But wait, there are a few different types of solitaires, so if you’ve heard any of these buzz-words in your research, check out these posts to learn more: